Bayes' theorem: Frequentist interpretations

-The role of Bayes' theorem is best visualized with tree diagrams such as Figure 3.
+The role of Bayes' theorem can be shown with tree diagrams.
 The two diagrams partition the same outcomes by A and B in opposite orders, to obtain the inverse probabilities.
 Bayes' theorem links the different partitionings.

 Example

 An entomologist spots what might, due to the pattern on its back, be a rare subspecies of beetle.
 A full 98% of the members of the rare subspecies have the pattern, so P(Pattern | Rare) = 98%.
 Only 5% of members of the common subspecies have the pattern.
 The rare subspecies is 0.1% of the total population.
 How likely is the beetle having the pattern to be rare: what is P(Rare | Pattern)?